TCP2033 : Urban Infrastructures: A Lens on the City

 Assessment Rationale And Relationship

-Both the individual essay and the group presentation assess the understanding of the relationship between infrastructures and urban processes.
-In addition, the essay further permits evaluating the awareness of key global debates and types of urban infrastructures and the independent thinking and argumentation skills, and the group presentation assesses both team work and presentation skills and the ability to analyse and engage with urban environments.
+Both the individual essay and the group poster and presentation assess the understanding of the relationship between infrastructures and urban processes.
+In addition, the essay further permits evaluating the awareness of key global debates and types of urban infrastructures and the independent thinking and argumentation skills, and the group poster and presentation assesses both team work and presentation skills and the ability to analyse and engage with urban environments.
 Finally, the fact that the presentations are made in front of the other groups provides the students with an opportunity to enhance their knowledge outcomes by exposing them to other similar in-depth studies of cases of urban infrastructure.